ahughes3300/dataviz_final_project/README.md

 ## Project 01

-In the `project_01/` folder you can find an Exploratory analysis the U.S. births data for the years 2000 to 2014.
-Here I used two line graphs, a faceted column graph and a lollipop graph to explore the data set.
+In the `project_01/` folder you can find an Exploratory analysis about  U.S. births data for the years 2000 to 2014.
+Here I used two line graphs, a facet wrap column graph and a lollipop graph to explore the data set.

 **Sample: Binned Birthrates From 2000-2014:**